abhay-byte/project-evergreen/README.md

 ## 🚀 Core Features

-This project is a monorepo containing two main parts: a **React Native frontend** and a **Node.js (Express) backend**.
+This project is a monorepo containing two main parts: a **Unity 6 frontend** and a **Node.js (Express) backend**.

-###  Frontend (Mobile App - `/frontend`)
+###  Frontend (Mobile App - `/unity-app`)
 *   **GreenScore:** A gamified system that scores products on sustainability.
-Users earn points and rewards for making eco-friendly choices.
+Users earn points and rewards for making eco-friendly choices, all presented in a rich, interactive UI.
-*   **RoomScape AI:** An Augmented Reality feature that allows users to place photorealistic 3D models of furniture in their own room using their phone's camera.
+*   **RoomScape AI:** An Augmented Reality feature that allows users to place photorealistic 3D models of furniture in their own room.
+Built with Unity 6 and ARCore for high-fidelity rendering and stable world tracking.

 ### Backend (Server - `/backend`)
 *   **Waste-Knot:** An AI-driven logistics system that identifies near-expiry food items and automates the process of donating them to local charities.